 THE PARADISO CERAMICS STORY

-Over the course of several years, we returned to the town to purchase many ceramics to enhance our home - a 12-place dinner set (Giglio design), lamps, bowls, jugs and light fittings.
+Over the course of several years, we returned to Deruta to purchase many ceramics for our home, including a dinner set (Giglio design in case you're interested), lamps, bowls, jugs and light fittings.

-We hope you fall in love with them too.
+We hope you also fall in love with these beautiful Italian ceramics.

 Jan Pont and Marg Anderson, Crookwell, NSW, Australia